programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Method 3 is very similar to Method 2, but uses libvips, an image-processing library, instead of IIIF Tiler to create Level 0 IIIF-compliant image tiles.
 It then uses GitHub to host those images and present them using the IIIF Presentation API through GitHub Pages.

-libvips tiles images similarly to iiif-tiler, but gives you more control over the specifications for the image, including tile overlap, tile size, depth, angle, and more. libvips creates [Deep Zoom (DZI)](https://en.wikipedia.org/wiki/Deep_Zoom) tile pyramids for your images, so that only the area of the image that is viewed in a particular zoom is loaded.
+libvips tiles images similarly to iiif-tiler, but gives you more control over the specifications for a single image, including tile overlap, tile size, depth, angle, and more. libvips creates [Deep Zoom (DZI)](https://en.wikipedia.org/wiki/Deep_Zoom) tile pyramids for your images, so that only the area of the image that is viewed in a particular zoom is loaded.
 For this reason, libvips tends to create more tiles for an image.
 The increased number of tiles can be difficult to upload, but the images tend to be of slightly better quality and more zoomable.

 ### Preparing your image directory and files

-Using the command line or your operating system's file management application (Finder, File Explorer, etc.), create a directory for your image files somewhere on your local computer.
+Using the command line or your operating system's file management application (Finder, File Explorer, etc.), create a directory for your image file somewhere on your local computer.
 You can name your directory whatever you'd like.
 This lesson will refer to the image file directory as `iiif-libvips.

-Download your images to the `iiif-libvips` directory.
-As with the other methods, if you have the option, download your image(s) using the optimal file format available.
+Download your image to the `iiif-libvips` directory.
+As with the other methods, if you have the option, download your image using the optimal file format available.
 For creating high-quality IIIF-compliant images, TIFFs are best, JPGs/JPEGs are second best, and PNGs are third best.

-As you're downloading your image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.
+If you are downloading multiple image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.

-### Using libvips to tile images
+### Using libvips to tile an image

 The libvips pyramid constructor operates entirely in the command line using a set of arguments that specify filename, format, properties, and more.
 For a full set of arguments available for the deep zoom pyramids command, see the [libvips documentation](https://www.libvips.org/API/current/Making-image-pyramids.html).